ppattanaik/VSD_SquadronMini_Internship/Smart_Dustbin_Project/README.md

 #### Code
 ```
 int FaultPin = 3;      // Digital pin 3 configured to introduce voltage change
-int analogPin = 9;   // potentiometer connected to analog pin 9
+int analogPin = A0;   // potentiometer connected to analog pin 9
+int x = 0, y = 0;    // Variable to store analogRead value and map it to analogWrite
-int val = 0;         // variable to store the read value
+float z = 0;         // variable to store the voltage value
 void setup() {
+  pinMode(FaultPin, OUTPUT);
-  pinMode(FaultPin, OUTPUT);  // sets the pin as output
+  pinMode(analogPin, INPUT);// sets the pin as output
+  Serial.begin(9600);
 }

 void loop() {
-  val = analogRead(analogPin);  // read the input pin
+  x = analogRead(analogPin);  // read the input pin
+  y = map(x, 0, 1023, 0, 255);
+  z = map(y, 0, 255, 0, 5);
-  analogWrite(FaultPin, val / 4); // Potentiometre value range from 0 to 1023, where as PWM values range from 0 to 255.
+  analogWrite(FaultPin, y); // Potentiometre value range from 0 to 1023, where as PWM values range from 0 to 255.
 Hence, val/4 is added.
+  Serial.println(z); //prints voltages supplied from 0 - 5
+}

 }

 ```